Shapovalov defeats Vavassori to begin title defence at Stockholm Open | CBC Sports

 Shapovalov defeats Vavassori to begin title defence at Stockholm Open

-Richmond Hill, Ont. native had to wait 2 years to defend the only ATP title he has won

-Denis Shapovalov finally got to launch the defense of his Stockholm Open title from 2019, beating qualifier Andrea Vavassori 7-6 (1), 6-1 to reach the quarter-finals on Wednesday.
+Denis Shapovalov finally got to launch the defence of his Stockholm Open title from 2019, beating qualifier Andrea Vavassori 7-6 (1), 6-1 to reach the quarter-finals on Wednesday.

 The 22-year-old Canadian has had to wait two years to defend the only ATP title he has won in his short career, with the 2020 edition cancelled because of the coronavirus pandemic.